CubeLabMedia/cubelabmedia.github.io/about.md

 So what is the real version?
 Who is Tadd Mencer, really?

 I’m a creative developer who has worn many hats in his professional career.
-If I was to list them out ... well, let’s list some out in no particular order!
+If I was to list them out ... well, let’s let's just say this would be a very boring list!

 I wear hats, many hats.
 I’m what people call a generalist, or “jack of all trades”.
 I can do many things, which has in the past made me valuable to many companies.
 I can relate to many departments, which has enabled me to manage large teams from creative to technical and understand where they all stand.

 I’m a father of three *awesome* boys, and married to a *fantastically, wonderful* woman since April 22, 2000.
-Some may say that I’m gaming fanatic.

 Most would say I’m an all around nerdy guy.
 I’m an introvert, but you get me one-on-one … whoa Nelly hold on to your biscuit basket!
 We got a bona fide conversation!

+I love all things fantasy and adventure.
+So yes, I love playing Dungeons & Dragons, video games (particularly games with great story), and table top games.

 I am Tadd.